jdesboeufs/connect-mongo/Readme.md

 ### Enable lazy session update

-If you are using [express-session](https://github.com/expressjs/session) >= [1.10.0](https://github.com/expressjs/session/releases/tag/v1.10.0) and don't want to update the database every single time that the user refresh the page, you can lazy update the session, by limiting how many updates you want to be made in a period of time.
+If you are using [express-session](https://github.com/expressjs/session) >= [1.10.0](https://github.com/expressjs/session/releases/tag/v1.10.0) and don't want to update the expires property on database every single time that the user refresh the page, you can lazy update the session, by limiting how many updates you want to be made in a period of time.

 ```js
 app.use(express.session({